rht-labs/tech-exercise/docs/1-the-manual-menace/3-ubiquitous-journey.md

 ### Deploy Ubiquitous Journey 🔥🦄
 > In this exercise, we'll create our first namespaces and tooling using a repeatable pattern - GitOps.

 1. The Ubiquitous Journey (🔥🦄) is just another Helm Chart with a pretty neat pattern built in to create App of Apps in ArgoCD.
-Let's get right into it - in the your IDE, Open the `values.yaml` file in the root of the project.
-Update it to reference the git repo you just created and your team name.
-This values file is the default ones for the chart and will be applied to all of the instances of this chart we create.
-The Chart's templates are not like the previous chart we used (`services`, `deployments` & `routes`) but an ArgoCD application definition, just like the one we manually created in the previous exercise when we deployed an app in the UI of ArgoCD.
+Let's get right into it - in your IDE, Open the `values.yaml` file in the root of the project.
+Update it to reference the git repo you have just created and your team name.
+This values file contains the default values for the chart and will be applied to all of the instances of this chart we create.
+The chart's templates are not like the previous chart we used (`services`, `deployments` & `routes`) but an ArgoCD application definition, just like the one we manually created in the previous exercise when we deployed an app in the UI of ArgoCD.

     ```yaml
     source: "https://<GIT_SERVER>/<TEAM_NAME>/tech-exercise.git"